For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Taxable income includes wages, interest earned from some bank accounts and savings (usually only if it's over £1,000 a year), job perks (bonuses, expenses) and some state benefits, such as Jobseeker's Allowance.

 Taxable income counts towards your Personal Allowance.
-So, even if you only earned, say, £12,400 a year from your job (i.e. less than the Personal Allowance), extra income of this kind could nudge you over your allowance.
+So, if you earned, say, £12,400 a year from your job (i.e. less than the Personal Allowance), extra income of this kind could nudge you over your allowance.
 Even money from paid online surveys counts toward it, so be careful!

 Non-taxable income includes bursaries, grants and scholarships, other state benefits such as Child Tax Credits or Disability Living Allowance, plus interest from ISA savings accounts.